 Before starting the process make sure to take all equipment you need to do the application successfully.

-If you’re willing to paint white paint on new Cedar wood, rather than woodwork or furniture, I highly admit using vertical grained Cedar if possible.
+If you’re willing to apply white paint on raw Cedar wood, rather than woodwork or furniture, I highly admit using vertical-grained Cedar if possible.

 Knotty Cedar can hold the primers well because of its texture.

-So, let’s discuss the steps you need to follow to paint Cedar wood white.
+Here’re the steps you need to follow when painting Cedar wood white,

 Sanding is a must to get a nice smooth surface before applying the primer.
 Even though the Cedar wood is fresh or old sanding is required to remove mold and mildew.